pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-new-2022/index.md

 Today we are announcing a set of major updates which deepen and extend Pulumi’s support for Kubernetes and the Kubernetes ecosystem.
 In this post, we’ll highlight a few of these exciting enhancements:

-* [Pulumi Kubernetes Operator v1.10](https://github.com/pulumi/pulumi-kubernetes-operator/#readme): New integration with Flux for richer GitOps support and ability to deploy Pulumi stacks from directly within the Kubernetes resource model
+* [Pulumi Kubernetes Operator v1.10](https://github.com/pulumi/pulumi-kubernetes-operator/#readme): New integration with Flux for richer GitOps support, and ability to deploy Pulumi stacks from directly within the Kubernetes resource model
 * [New Pulumi Provider for Flux](https://www.pulumi.com/registry/packages/flux/): Manage Flux with Infrastructure as Code
 * [Pulumi Kubernetes Provider v3.22](https://www.pulumi.com/registry/packages/kubernetes/): Server Side Apply and Resource Patch